About the Cancer Learning Center

 The G. Mitchell Morris Cancer Learning Center (CLC) is a free resource for cancer information.
 Anyone may visit our library to get free brochures or to check out books, DVDs, CDs and other materials.

-If you are an HCI patient, we can deliver requested materials to your next clinic appointment, while you are receiving chemotherapy, or during a hospital stay.
+If you are a Huntsman Cancer Institute patient, we can deliver requested materials to your next clinic appointment, while you are receiving chemotherapy, or during a hospital stay.

 Get Information by Mail

 If you are unable to pick up materials from our library in person, we will be happy to mail them to you, free of charge.
 Thanks to a generous donation from the Rocky Mountain Power Foundation we can mail these materials (two at a time) directly to patrons who live outside Salt Lake Valley.
 This includes a postage-paid mailer to return the items.

 To join this program or for more information, please call 801-581-6365 or toll free 1-888-424-2100.
 You may also submit a patron application online.

 Naloxone rescue kits provide an emergency dose of medicine to reverse an overdose due to an opiate/opioid.
 Kits are small and easy to use.